'Our Place in the Seven Heavens' Exhibition

 Acrylic Tidal Landscape on Wood, Framed 35x35cm

 The painting is inspired by tidal landscapes, as they say the amber hands of the moon.
 I have spent a life time exploring, learning and capturing these important sites through academic studies in land managment, photography and now paintings.
-My style of abstract impressionism suits my remaining eyesight and allows me to convey the essential elements experienced from tidal habitats.
+My style of abstract impressionism allows me to convey the essential elements experienced from tidal habitats.
 The silhouettes of distant tidal islands of mudflats, the foreshore and the open sky.
 I want the viewer to see what i see, feel what i feel in a serene dreamy state of meditation whilst sat upon the tidal shorelines.

 Timisoara, Romania 6-12 July 2018